 Dr. John Herzenberg

 After completing medical school at Boston University, he completed his residency in orthopedic surgery at Duke University and subspecialty training in pediatric orthopedics at the Hospital for Sick Children in Toronto.
 Dr. Herzenberg trained in limb lengthening directly with Professor Ilizarov in the USSR in 1989 and subsequently in Lecco, Italy, with Professor Maurizio Catagni.
-After five years on the faculty of the University of Michigan, Dr. Herzenberg moved to Maryland and was Professor of Orthopedic Surgery at the University of Maryland, where he now serves as Clinical Professor.
+After five years on the faculty of the University of Michigan, Dr. Herzenberg moved to Maryland and was Professor of Orthopedic Surgery at the University of Maryland.
 Dr. Herzenberg co-founded the Maryland Center for Limb Lengthening & Reconstruction at Kernan Hospital.
 He later co-founded the International Center for Limb Lengthening at Sinai Hospital of Baltimore in 2001.

-Dr. Herzenberg has coauthored two books, 50 book chapters, and 149 journal articles.
+Dr. Herzenberg has coauthored two books, 50 book chapters, and over 175 journal articles.
 He lectures throughout the world on topics related to limb lengthening and pediatric orthopedics.
 He co-chairs the annual Baltimore Limb Deformity Course where over 250 surgeons come to Baltimore to be trained by him in limb lengthening and deformity correction.
-He directs an intense one-year fellowship program and also trains surgical residents.
-He is credited with reintroducing the Ponseti method of conservative clubfoot treatment, and he co-developed the PRECICE internal lengthening nail as an alternative to external fixators for limb lengthening.
+He also helps train doctors and surgical residents.
+He is credited with reintroducing the Ponseti method of conservative clubfoot treatment, and he co-developed the Precice internal lengthening nail as an alternative to external fixators for limb lengthening.

 Dr. Herzenberg is married, has three adult children, and enjoys personal fitness training and Bible study.
-He travels with his family to developing countries such as Nicaragua, Colombia, Ecuador, Haiti, and Uganda on yearly Operation Rainbow missions to provide orthopedic care to disabled children.
+He travels with his family to developing countries such as Nicaragua, Colombia, Ecuador, Haiti, Ethiopia, Uganda and Liberia on yearly Operation Rainbow missions to provide orthopedic care to disabled children.
 In recognition of 18 years of international volunteering, he was given the Pediatric Orthopedic Society of North America’s 2016 Humanitarian Award.